isw-kudos/huddo-docs/docs/boards/connections/customizer-integrations.md

 The script file that is injected by Customizer needs to be copied into a directory on the `mw-proxy` server.

-1. Extract files from `boards-iframe-download-customiser.zip`
+1. Extract files from `boards-task-integration-customiser.zip`

-1. You will need to change the variable `boardsFrameSrc` to the URL (or part there of) of Boards in your environment
+1. You will need to change the variable `boardsIntegrationURL` in the common.js to the URL (or part there of) of Boards in your environment

-1. Copy `iframe-download.js` into `/pv-connections/customizations/huddo-boards-iframe-download`
+1. Copy `common.js` & `files.js` into `/pv-connections/customizations/huddo-boards-integrations`

 ---